 “My one and only” said Hank proudly, “oh, there she is, right on time, we’re actually here to pick you up.” explained Hank.

 “Pick me up?
 Where are we going?” asked John.

 “You know where we’re going, all three of us.”

 John was bewildered, what was Hank talking about.
 Did his old friend finally lose it?
 Did so many months of grieving get to the old guy?

 “You’re looking all peaceful there.” said Hank, as he pointed to the side of the tipi.

-John looked to see a person on his bed.
+John looked to see a person on the ground.
 He went over to the body, of who he thought was one of his tribesmen.
-John saw himself on his bed, lying down.
+John saw himself on the ground.

 He realized that when he woke that morning, there was nobody else around.
 He had been with several of his tribe members overnight to help with the ceremonies.
 As he looked around outside, he noticed that only his tipi was erect but his house and other belongings were nowhere to be seen.